mavstars8086/ISQA8086_GroupProject/Deliverables/Descriptive  Statistics/DescriptiveStatics.md

 Steps Taken to Clean the Data:
 ------------------------------

-Download the data from National Phenology network site by giving the necessary inputs like data range, species and state.
+Download the data from National Phenology network site by giving the necessary inputs like data range, species and state

 Next Select phenophase such as flowers, fruits, leaves etc. Select the partner groups as Linda Loring Foundation, Source data set as Natures notebook then select the optional fields required like Site Name and Phenophase category.

 -   Create a New R script
 -   Set the working directory with setwd()